A refined variant of Hartley convolution: algebraic structures, spectral radius and related issues: Abstract

 \section{Abstract}

 In this work, we propose a novel convolution product associated with the $\mathscr{H}$-transform, denoted by $\underset{\mathscr{H}}{\ast}$, and explore its fundamental properties.
 Here, the $\mathscr{H}$-transform may be regarded as a refined variant of the classical Fourier, Hartley transform, with kernel function depending on two parameters $a,b$.
 Our first contribution shows that the space of integrable functions, equipped with multiplication given by the $\underset{\mathscr{H}}{\ast}$-convolution, constitutes the commutative Banach algebra over the complex field, albeit without an identity element.
-Second, we prove the Wiener--Lévy invertibility criterion for the $\mathscr H$-algebras and formulate Gelfand's spectral radius theorem.
-Third, we obtain a sharp form of Young's inequality for the $\underset{\mathscr{H}}{\ast}$-convolution and its direct corollary.
-Finally, all of these theoretical findings are applied to investigate specific classes of the Fredholm integral equations and heat source problems, yielding a priori estimates under the established assumptions.
+Second, establishes the Wiener--Lévy type invertibility criterion for $\mathscr{H}$-algebras, obtained through the density property and process of unitarization, which serves as a key step toward the proof of Gelfand's spectral radius theorem.
+Third, provides an explicit upper-bound of Young's inequality for $\underset{\mathscr{H}}{\ast}$-convolution and its direct corollary.
+Finally, all of these theoretical findings are applied to analyze specific classes of the Fredholm integral equations and heat source problems, yielding a priori estimates under the established assumptions.